ialbert/genescape-central/docs/paper.md

 genescape tree -m lipid --micov 2 genes2.txt -o output.pdf
 ```

-The filtering process will result in a smaller tree with 18 nodes and 29 edges focused on the functions that contain the word "lipid":
+The filtering process will result in a smaller tree with 18 nodes and 29 edges, focused on the functions that contain the word "lipid":

 ![Filtering a large graph for a specific term \label{fig:filter}][img_filter]{height="216pt"}

 [img_filter]: images/gs_output_3.png

-The software's primary purpose is to allow users to assess the functional depth of genes and to identify commonalities and differences in the functional context of these genes.
+The software's primary purpose is to allow users to assess the functional depth of genes and identify commonalities and differences in the functional context of these genes.

 # Acknowledgments